grokify/fastly-guide-compute/docs/basics/domains_and_tls.md

 # Using Domains

-Edge functions are accessed over HTTP so you need to add one or more domains to your Edge services to use it.
+Edge functions are accessed over HTTPS so you need to add one or more domains to your Edge services to use it.

 You can use a Fastly subdomain or bring your own domain.
 In either case, Compute@Edge requires TLS so you will need to have TLS enabled.
-All non-TLS URLs are redirect to TLS by Fastly.
+All non-TLS URLs are redirect to TLS by Fastly using a 308 Permanent Redirect.

 For testing purposes, it may be useful to enable both.

 ## Using a Fastly Subdomain

-A Fastly subdomain can be ideal for services with HTTP URLs that are not directly visible by users such as API services, media services, and others.
+A Fastly subdomain can be ideal for services with URLs that are not directly visible by users such as API services, media services, and others.

 A Fastly subdomain looks like the following:

 `your-subdomain.global.ssl.fastly.net`

-Simply choose a subomdain using the format `<your_subdomain>.global.ssl.fastly.net` and add it to your Service configuration.
+Simply choose a subomdain using the format `<your-subdomain>.global.ssl.fastly.net` and add it to your Service configuration.

 A Fastly subdomain comes with Fastly's Free TLS service which is documented in the [Setting up free TLS guide](https://docs.fastly.com/en/guides/setting-up-free-tls).